millisom/GluGuide/UCManagePost.md

 ### 2.5 Delete
 The user can delete posts.
 We added a button in the edit page to delete an entry.
-To ensure the user does not accidentally delete a post, we added a modal asking for confirmation.
+To ensure the user does not accidentally delete a post, we added a pop up window asking for confirmation.

 ![Delete Post Diagram](Assets/Delete%20post%20.drawio.png)
 ![Delete Post Mockup](Assets/Delete.png)